 How long will I be in the endoscopy department?

-This largely depends on how quickly you recover from the sedation.
-You should expect to be in the department for approximately 2.5 hours.
+This largely depends on how quickly you recover from the sedation (if you opt for this).
+You should expect to be in the department for approximately 2 hours.

 What happens when I arrive?